 Holy Water by Tita Salina & Irwan Ahmett (2016) is a unique piece of work in the way it uses video.
 It documents the collection of used syringes in public places and the distillation of the liquids inside back in to pure water, which is then taken to a local church.
 The liquid is branded as true holy water because it has “travelled to hell and back”.
 The video, along with a vile of the water is then framed as the artwork within a gallery setting.
 Here we see the versatility of video; it is both the art, the documentation and the vehicle by which it is consumed all at the same time.

-The videos (Duke Mitchell, 2017) replaced printed materials at Six Decades Six Sculptures (2017) and Drawings of Different Sizes (2017) allowing visitors to see and hear Michael Pennie tell the story of his work almost as if he was there in person.
-This mode of presentation also benefitted the venues in that it bypassed the need for printing, distribution, waste and the costs they bring.
+The videos (Duke Mitchell, 2017) replaced printed materials at Six Decades Six Sculptures (2017) at Victoria Art Gallery and Drawings of Different Sizes (2017) at Drawing Projects allowing visitors to see and hear Michael Pennie tell the story of his work, almost as if you were having a conversation with him in person.
+This mode of presentation also benefits venues in that it bypasses the need for printing, distribution, waste and the costs they bring.